anaseto/goal/README.md

 shell s         run a command string s as-is through the shell slurp s         read file named s       lines:"\n"\slurp["/path/to/file"]

-pfx import name import package with prefix pfx for globals w print x       print to writer or filename     "filename" print "content" w say x         same as print, but appends a newline
+pfx import s    like import s but with prefix pfx+"." for globals w print x       print x to writer or filename     "filename" print "content" w say x         same as print, but appends a newline

 os.ARGS         command-line arguments, starting with script name